Quick Answer

 Millennials juggling multiple financial priorities stand to gain the most.
 Think about it.
 You might be saving for a home down payment.
 You might be building a six-month emergency cushion.
 Or maybe you’re parking cash while deciding on your next investment move.
 HYSAs serve all these purposes well.

 The beauty of a HYSA lies in its flexibility.
 Your money stays liquid.
 You earn a competitive return.
-And FDIC insurance protects up to $250,000 per depositor, per institution.
+And FDIC insurance protects up to $250,000 per depositor, per institution, as confirmed by the FDIC’s official deposit insurance coverage guidelines.
 That safety net matters, especially during periods of economic uncertainty.

 Freelancers and gig workers also benefit enormously.
 If your income fluctuates month to month, keeping three to six months of expenses in a HYSA provides stability.
 You earn passive income on money you’d otherwise leave idle.
 That’s a straightforward win.